fridaysystems/inventory-presser/readme.txt

 = 10.11.0 =
 * [Added] Adds the ability to create a second inventory listing page with a vehicle attribute filter.
 This new feature makes it easy to create a separate listing page containing only vehicles that have a value for down payment or a boat field like hull material.
+* [Added] Adds filter hooks `invp_rewrite_rules` and `invp_rewrite_slugs` to make it easier to create additional inventory listings pages with the same rewrite rules as our default listings page.
 * [Changed] Changes the way the default sort order stores the meta key to no longer contain the prefix.
+* [Changed] Makes sure to not prefix a meta key that is already prefixed.

 = 10.10.0 =
 * [Added] Implements action hooks `invp_archive_buttons` and `invp_single_buttons` to help other plugins add badges near the Carfax report buttons.